baldzhiyski/RecipeApp/README.md

    ```
    This command will set up the database and the api server as specified in the `docker-compose.yml` file.

-Then you need to go to the frontend folder and write :
+Then you need to go to the frontend folder and make a change in the .env.local file.
+Replace it with the url in the .env.local.example.
+Then write the following commands :
 ```bash
 npm install
 npm run dev